wp-plugins/simple-maintenance-mode/readme.txt

 ###What you get when you use the Simple Wordpress Maintenance Mode plugin

-*  Add your logo for branding you
+*  Add your logo for branding you on you maintenance mode page
 *  Customize the maintenance mode message
 *  Choose message color
 *  Login to work on your site while in maintenance mode